LuqiPan/LuqiPan.github.io/_posts/study/2014-01-06-some-truth.md

 5. Elegance is not optional.- Richard O'Keefe
 6. Perfect is the enemy of good.- Voltairo
 7. Syntactic sugar causes cancer of the semicolon.- Alan Perlis
+8. Planning is just a way of avoiding figuring out what to do next.- Rodney Allen Brooks

 ***